davidje13/json-immutability-helper/README.md

   same as calling `extend` for all key/value pairs in the given object.

 - `.enableRiskyStringOps()`
-  enables the string manipulation operators in the `rpn` command, which are disabled by default due to their potential to amplify memory exhaustion attacks.
+  enables `replaceAll` and the string manipulation operators in the `rpn` command, which are disabled by default due to their potential to amplify memory exhaustion attacks.

 - `.extendCondition(name, (param) => (actual) => boolean)`
   adds a new condition which can be used in the same places as built-in